Road Safety Strategy

 The outcome we want to see is that all people are safe on Welsh roads and part of the vision is to see a continued reduction in the number of people killed and seriously injured.

-Within the overall objective of improving road safety and reducing the number of people killed and seriously injured there is a specific emphasis to target high risk road users.
+Within the overall objective of improving road safety and reducing the number of people killed and seriously injured there is a specific emphasis in the existing Road Safety Framework to target high risk road users.
 These are identified in the Framework to be: motorcyclists, young drivers & passengers (16-24 years old) and vulnerable road users.
 (See ‘Road Safety Targets’ for more information on vulnerable groups).

 Through this Framework, Wales has set specific targets for road casualty reduction which apply to the whole of Wales and to each Local Authority area.